-- Inter-jurisdiction tool : how losses are absorbed and recapitalisation is effected in the resolution of cross-border groups - "resolution groups outside of their resolution entity's home jurisdiction" => mainly a concern for host authorities

-Intra-group arrangement to up-stream losses

-Ex ante agreement on allocation of losses in a cross-border group; see also the 'group financial support agreement' (Art.
-19 BRRD)
+- Inter-jurisdiction tool: how losses are absorbed and recapitalisation is effected in the resolution of cross-border groups - "resolution groups outside of their resolution entity's home jurisdiction" => mainly a concern for host authorities - Intra-group arrangement to up-stream losses - Ex ante agreement on allocation of losses in a cross-border group; BRRD Currently only refers to the 'group financial support agreement' (Art.
+19), in recovery.

-What is Internal TLAC ?
+What is Internal TLAC?